faehdy/Space_Data_Kernel/README.md

 1.5 Run LWE_Preprocessing.ipynb for the interpolation of the mascons, and to filter out the 1 mode of the PCA.

+1.6 Run the LWE_grid_reduction to get the gridded data

 2. Run Explore GLDAS to combine all the individual Months to one big file with all the cells and all the Months

 3. Run the correlation_Mas_SM Script to get the correlation values between the Soilmoisture data and the Mascons

-4. Run the water combiner which combines the Mascons and the SM data to one file and downsamples it to 1° Resolution
+4. Run the water combiner which combines the Mascons and the SM data to one file and downsamples it to 5° Resolution

 5. Run Plot_the_wildfires to get an overview over the wildfire data

-6. Run the wildfire_Preprocessing.ipynb to get a grid of 1° for each Month which includes the cumulative burned area
+6. Run the wildfire_Preprocessing.ipynb to get a grid of 5° for each Month which includes the cumulative burned area

 7. Run even_more_eff_w_w_correlator.py !!!!!!CHANGE_NAME!!!!!! to get the correlation and cross correlation for the wildfire area and the water